andrewcumming/phys512/outline.md

 - [Computational Physics](http://www-personal.umich.edu/~mejn/cp/) by Mark Newman.
 Also an excellent Python-based book.
 It is only available in paper format from the library, but I've linked to the book website which has some sample chapters that you can look at.
 - [An Introduction to Computational Physics](https://mcgill.on.worldcat.org/search/detail/63814390?queryString=tao%20pang%20computational&expandSearch=true&translateSearch=false&databaseList=283%2C638&clusterResults=true&groupVariantRecords=false) by Tao Pang (the link is to the McGill library ebook).
 Excellent coverage of the topics in this course, with code samples in Fortran/Java.
 - [Computational Physics](https://www.physics.purdue.edu/~hisao/book/) by Giordano and Nakanishi.
 An interesting book that is organized by physics topic rather than numerical method.
 - [Numerical Recipes: The Art of Scientific Computing](http://numerical.recipes/book.html) by Press, Teukolsky, Vetterling and Flannery.
-The classic book on numerical methods with really good explanations.
+The classic book on numerical methods with really good explanations, I highly recommend you take a look at this.
 The downside is that the C/Fortran code comes with a very restrictive license.
 Available to read online (although with annoying popups unless you purchase a license).
 - [Introductory Computational Physics](https://mcgill.on.worldcat.org/search/detail/569384322?queryString=au%3A%28klein%20godunov%29&databaseList=283%2C638&origPageViewName=pages%2Fadvanced-search-page&clusterResults=&groupVariantRecords=&expandSearch=true&translateSearch=false&queryTranslationLanguage=&lang=en&scope=wz%3A12129) by Klein and Godunov has a nice concise treatment of different topics.

 For course materials for previous versions of this course by Jon Sievers, you can look at github, for example here is the [2025 version](https://github.com/sievers/phys512-2025).
 I previously taught this course in 2023: here is the [course website](https://andrewcumming.github.io/phys512-2023/).